davidsowerby/takkan/docs/tutorial-guide/tutorial-explanation.md

 A Takkan app is a collection of pages, each mapped to a 'route'.

-Our route '/' is mapped to a `PPage` page definition.
+Our route '/' is mapped to a `Page` page definition.
 The route can be any valid string.

 #### page title